johnny49r/watt-iz/README.md

     16 bit color (65K colors).
   - Wake button configured to act as a wake-from-deep-sleep trigger or as a general purpose function button.
   - Intelligent programmable full spectrum LED for status and error notification.
 24 bit color depth and 255 levels of brightness.
   - Utilizes the open source LVGL graphics library for event driven UI development.
-Driver supports DMA transfers to enhance performance.
+Driver supports DMA transfers to enhance GUI performance.
 ### Storage and Data
-  - SD-MMC (4-bit mode) SDXC/HC microSD card 32GB.
+  - SD Card socket, SD-MMC (4-bit mode), SDXC/HC microSD card 32GB.
   - Employs the FAT32 file system with full compatibility with the LVGL library file functions.
   - Apps and demo programs can be loaded directly from the SD card – no need to compile/download programs.
 ### Power Management
   - The device is externally powered from a typical 5V AC adapter (phone charger) with a USB-C connector.
-Alternately power can be supplied from the micro-USB connector used for development and debug.
+Power can also be supplied from the micro-USB connector used for development and debug.
   - Full support for battery operation from a single cell lithium-ion battery, 1500 – 3000 MAh capacity.
 Charging current 900 Ma.
   - The device can operate at full power for a minimum of 4 hours using a 2000 Mah battery.